-Some transitions reshape wealth more than any market move ever will.
+Some changes reshape wealth more than a market move ever will.

 We built our practice around eight of them.
 Not as categories.
 As moments we’ve lived alongside clients, with a framework precise enough to see what a portfolio statement cannot.